 - Minor in chemistry degree requirements

-- Chemistry Major Suggested Plan of Study
+- Chemistry Major Suggested Plan of Study - ACS or non-ACS

 For students interested in pursuing a career in forensics after graduation, there is a customized chemistry degree to prepare students for work in a crime lab.
-The B.S. in Chemistry with Forensic Focus is a chemistry degree with additional course work in criminal justice, ethics and selected upper-level chemistry electives.
+The B.S. in Chemistry with Forensic Focus is a chemistry degree with additional course work in criminal justice, ethics, and selected upper-level chemistry electives.

 The plan of study sheets above are guides only.
 Be sure to check the academic catalog for the year in which you enrolled at USC Upstate for the specific requirements for graduation, minor requirements, and changes in course of study.

 Besides learning chemistry in a lecture class or lab class, research with a faculty mentor is an excellent way to gain experience working on real chemical problems.
 Especially for those students who plan further studies in graduate and professional schools, research experience is often an entrance requirement.
-If possible, students may be able to present their research at scientific meetings.
+If possible, students present their research at scientific meetings.
 Students interested in conducting research should contact a faculty member to learn more about research and funding opportunities.